-Fitted with the Multijet 1.3-litre diesel, road tax is just £20 thanks to its 107g/km CO2 emissions.
+Fitted with Fiat’s Multijet 1.3-litre diesel, road tax is just £140 thanks to its 107g/km CO2 emissions.
 Claimed mpg figures around 72mpg will be good news for your wallet, too.
 Thanks to a tiny turbo, performance isn’t far off the petrols in the range, either.

-Find the best prices on our Fiat 500L deals page – spec up your ideal model and dealers will send you their best offers.
+Find brilliant prices on our Fiat 500L deals page – spec up your ideal model and dealers will send you great offers.

 Save money on your next car

 If you think one of these efficient machines is for you, take a look at our new car deals page to see how much carwow could help you save.
 If you’re struggling to find the right car, check out our car chooser.